Skip to main content

 Perplexity Pages

 A feature from Perplexity AI that generates comprehensive, article-style content pages from search queries.
 Perplexity Pages pull from multiple web sources and include citations.
-Understanding how Perplexity Pages select and cite sources is important for GEO strategy — content with strong authority signals and structured data is more likely to be cited.
+Content with strong authority signals and structured data is more likely to be cited, so understanding how Perplexity Pages select sources is important for GEO strategy.

 Prompt Optimization